Updated: Jul 30

 3. Skip Afternoon Coffee

-Many of us reach for an afternoon pick-me-up when we start to get that 3pm sluggish feeling but try to skip another cup of coffee.
-The caffeine can stimulate cortisol production, which is exactly what we want decreasing as the day goes on to help induce sleep at night.
+Many of us reach for an afternoon pick-me-up when we start to get that 3pm sluggish feeling, but try to skip another cup of coffee.
+The caffeine can stimulate cortisol production.
+While we want cortisol high in the morning, we want it to decrease as the day goes on to help induce sleep at night.
 Try something like green tea instead.
 There’s less caffeine than coffee allowing you to slowly wean down.

 No one wants to exercise when they’re already feeling fatigued, but studies suggest it may not take much to start feeling the positive effects of a regular workout.
 Consistent exercise can increase the production of mood- and energy-boosting neurotransmitters, like serotonin and dopamine.